Anerood Jugnauth

-Sir Anerood Jugnauth (29 March 1930 – 3 June 2021) was a Mauritian statesman, barrister, and key political figure.
+Sir Anerood Jugnauth (29 March 1930 – 3 June 2021) was a Mauritian statesman, barrister, and politician.
 He served six terms as Prime Minister, two terms as President and one term as Leader of Opposition.
 Often called the father of the Mauritian economic miracle, he led Mauritius through unprecedented economic growth and modernization as both Prime Minister and President.

 He diversified the economy beyond sugarcane into tourism, textiles, offshore services, IT, and knowledge sectors, while modernizing infrastructure like airports, ports, and roads.

-Under his leadership, Mauritius became a republic in 1992, improved living standards, expanded social welfare, and secured UNESCO World Heritage Sites.
-He also championed Mauritius’s sovereignty over the Chagos Archipelago internationally, leaving a legacy of economic prosperity, political stability, and national pride for the country.
+Under his leadership, Mauritius became a republic on 12 March 1992, improved living standards, expanded social welfare, and secured UNESCO World Heritage Sites.
+He also championed Mauritius’s sovereignty over the Chagos Archipelago internationally, leaving a legacy of economic prosperity and political stability for the country.

 Early life

 Jugnauth was born in Palma, Mauritius in a Bhojpuri speaking Hindu Indo-Mauritian family belonging to the Ahir broader Yadav community and was brought up there.
-His grandfather had migrated to Mauritius from the Ballia District of Indian state of Uttar Pradesh in the 1870s.His father was Ramlochun Jugnauth and his mother was Soomeetra Ramnath.
+His grandfather had migrated to Mauritius from the Ballia District of Indian state of Uttar Pradesh in the 1870s.
+His father was Ramlochun Jugnauth and his mother was Soomeetra Ramnath.
 His parents separated when he was a child and he was brought up by his father, step-mother and elder cousin Lall Jugnauth.
 He had his primary education at Palma Primary School and his secondary education at Regent College.
 He taught for some time at New Eton College and later worked as a clerk in the Poor Law Department for some time before being transferred to the Judicial Department.
 In 1951, he left Mauritius for the UK to study law at the Lincoln's Inn, and became a lawyer in 1954.